 The programme does not provide any support to the fellows’ family members.
 The fellow is expected to be present in Tartu for the entire duration of the fellowship, with the exception of professional travel (e.g. conference attendance, visits to partner institutions) approved by the host institution.

 The University of Tartu is a leading research university in New Europe.
 QS University Rankings: Emerging Europe and Central Asia 2018 ranks the UT as the third best university in the entire post-communist region.
 Founded in 1632 and located in the lively yet peaceful city of Tartu in South Estonia, the UT has four faculties, including Arts and Humanities, Social Sciences, Medicine, and Science and Technology, and approximately 13,000 students (including over 1000 international students from 70 countries).

 Johan Skytte Institute of Political Studies at the University of Tartu combines top-level research with a dynamic, international learning environment at all three levels of higher education.
 The Institute belongs to the top 10 best departments of politics in the Nordic-Baltic region and 101-150 Politics & International Studies departments in the world (according to QS World University Rankings 2019).
 The Institute has built up considerable competences in Eastern European Studies.
 Since 2011, the Institute has been a home to the Centre for EU-Russia Studies (CEURUS) which pools relevant competences from a range of disciplines, including the Social Sciences, Economics and Law.
-Ongoing, thematically relevant projects implemented by the Centre and the Institute include an ERA chair in E-Governance and Digital Public Services (2019-2024); Horizon 2020 Twinning project “Building Research Excellence in Russian and East European Studies at the Universities of Tartu, Uppsala and Kent” (UPTAKE, 2016-2019) and a Horizon 2020 MSCA Innovative Training Network project FATIGUE: “Delayed Transformational Fatigue in Central and Eastern Europe,” (2018-2021) as well as Horizon2020 POPREBEL project (“Populist rebellion against modernity in 21st-century Eastern Europe: neo-traditionalism and neo-feudalism”).
+Recent thematically relevant projects implemented by the Centre and the Institute include an ERA chair in E-Governance and Digital Public Services (2019-2024); Horizon 2020 Twinning project “Building Research Excellence in Russian and East European Studies at the Universities of Tartu, Uppsala and Kent” (UPTAKE, 2016-2019) and a Horizon 2020 MSCA Innovative Training Network project FATIGUE: “Delayed Transformational Fatigue in Central and Eastern Europe,” (2018-2021) as well as Horizon2020 POPREBEL project (“Populist rebellion against modernity in 21st-century Eastern Europe: neo-traditionalism and neo-feudalism”).

 *For the purposes of this programme, a candidate degree (kandidatskaya) awarded in several Eurasian countries is considered to be an equivalent of a doctoral degree awarded in the Western system.
 Thus, the definition of a doctoral candidate includes those working towards their candidate degree.